AM-ash-OR-AM-I/Password_Manager/README.md

 # Password_Manager

 This was a project created by me using entirely python and with help of kivymd.
-It's main purpose is to save passwords of different things securely ensureing that no-one other than user can use it.
+It's main purpose is to save passwords of different things securely ensuring that no-one other than user can use it.

 It had 2 Versions, the older one is less secure and can be used for experimentation mostly The newer version (**PassLOCK - The Password Manager**) though never saves your master password.